Tereziekasalie/english-for-designers/CASESTUDY/index.md

 ![TYPO.](TYPO.png)

 #### Final logo
-For the final logo, we decided to choose the GENERAL SANS font, which seemed modern to us, clean and at the same time does not evoke any kitchen style, because of it it can be a umbrella brand for several different restaurants.
+For the final logo, we decided to choose the GENERAL SANS font, which seemed modern to us, clean and at the same time does not evoke any cuisine style, because of it it can be a umbrella brand for several different restaurants.

 ![MAINLOGO.](mainLOGO.png)